 Adding to the slowing growth, additional concern areas were the decline in private investment, growing unemployment rates, severe liquidity problems plaguing the NBFC sector and a drop in domestic demand.

-To view the above situation in a different perspective, if the challenges are evident, it helps tackle the problems in a better and wholistic manner.
+To view the above situation from a different perspective, if the challenges are evident, it helps tackle the problems in a better and holistic manner.

 If the ministry is able to identify the problem zones in the economy, the Finance Ministry would be in a better position to resolve the above pain points by the inclusion of appropriate solutions in the forthcoming budget, expected to be presented on 5 July 2019.